-- ...and have been all made to drink into one Spirit; that is, the Spirit has entered our bodies; He dwells within the hearts and lives of all believers; He is immersed or placed into the lives and bodies of believers, therefore we are all filled with the "living water" of the Spirit. - 1ST-12:14 For the body is not one member, but many.
+- 2. ...and have been all made to drink into one Spirit; that is, the Spirit has entered our bodies; He dwells within the hearts and lives of all believers; He is immersed or placed into the lives and bodies of believers, therefore we are all filled with the "living water" of the Spirit. - 12:14 For the body is not one member, but many.
 Some who are less gifted feel they are unimportant to the body of Christ.
-Some members of the Corinthian church were experiencing what so many believers experience-insignificance.
+Some members of the Corinthian church were experiencing what so many believers experience-insignificant.
 The body is not one significant member by itself, but many members-every member being important.
 Some of the Corinthians felt so highly about their particular gift, that they thought the church needed no other gift.
 Others felt that their gift was so lowly that the body wouldn't miss it.
-The point is: the body has many members-all are important and there's room for everyone! - 1ST-12:15 If the foot shall say, Because I am not the hand, I am not of the body; is it therefore not of the body?- Using the analogy of the body, Paul emphasizes the importance of each church member.
+The point is: the body has many members-all important and there's room for everyone! - 12:15 If the foot shall say, Because I am not the hand, I am not of the body; is it therefore not of the body?- Using the analogy of the body, Paul emphasizes the importance of each church member.
 If a seemingly insignificant part is taken away, the whole body becomes less effective.
 Thinking your gift is more important than someone else's is spiritual pride. - 1.
 Each member is necessary.
 The foot may not be as gifted as the hand in handling things, but the foot is still part of the body.

-Even having no hands, some have used their feet to survive. - $1^{\text{ST}-12:16}$ And if the ear shall say, Because I am not the eye, I am not of the body; is it therefore not of the body?- - 2.
-Each member has an essential function.
+12:16 And if the ear shall say, Because I am not the eye, I am not of the body; is it therefore not of the body?-

+2. Each member has an essential function.
 The ear may not be able to envision things like the eye can, but the ear is still part of the body.
 The eye, the ear, and the nose-they all have their function.
 None can do the function of the other.
-Even in blindness, the sensitivity of hearing kicks in.